hiperhealth/hiperhealth/docs/informed_consent.md

 ## 9. Future Use of Data

-Please select one option for each item to indicate your choice.
+Please select one option for each item to indicate your choice:

-1. Use of de-identified data for commercial research, including AI/ML model training:
+1. **Commercial research consent:** Use of de-identified data for commercial research, including AI/ML model training
    - [ ] I consent
    - [ ] I do not consent

-2. Recontact for future studies:
+2. **Recontact consent:** Recontact for future studies
    - [ ] I wish to be recontacted
    - [ ] I do not wish to be recontacted

-3. Receipt of individual research results:
+3. **Receipt of results:** Receipt of individual research results
    - [ ] I wish to receive results
    - [ ] I do not wish to receive results

-4. Understanding of no financial benefits from downstream products:
+4. **No financial benefit acknowledgment:** Understanding of no financial benefits from downstream products
    - [ ] I acknowledge

 **Note:** Identifiable PHI will not be used for any future research without a new